github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 ## {% data variables.product.prodname_github_codespaces %} pricing

 Charges are incurred for the use of {% data variables.product.prodname_github_codespaces %} for repositories owned by organization and enterprise accounts on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %}.
 These accounts do not include any free minutes or storage for {% data variables.product.prodname_github_codespaces %}.
-Personal accounts are not currently billed for {% data variables.product.prodname_github_codespaces %} usage.

-A {% data variables.product.prodname_github_codespaces %} instance (a "codespace") incurs charges for compute time, while it is active, and for the amount of storage it uses on disk.
+A {% data variables.product.prodname_github_codespaces %} instance (a "codespace") incurs charges for compute time, while it is active, and for the amount of disk space the codespace occupies, while it exists.
+The compute cost is proportional to the number of processor cores in the machine type you choose for your codespace, as shown in the table below.
+For example, the compute cost of using a codespace for an hour on a 16-core machine is eight times greater than a 2-core machine.

-{% data variables.product.prodname_github_codespaces %} usage is billed according to the units of measure in the following table:

 | Component           | Machine type | Unit of measure | Price |
 | ------------------- | ------------ | --------------- | ----- |